 In all of 2017, OSHA conducted 77 crane inspections in the Texas region.
 65 violations were issued as a result of those investigations (71 percent of which were “serious, willful, or repeat”).
-According to NBC 5, OSHA has cited the Bigge Crane Company with 18 safety violations in the past decade—four of which apparently stemmed from another deadly crane collapse accident in Arkansas.
+According to NBC 5, OSHA has cited the Bigge Crane Company with at least 17 safety violations in the past decade—four of which apparently stemmed from another deadly crane collapse accident in Arkansas.

 Dallas City Manager T.C.
 Broadnax says that the city does not inspect cranes.
 I’m honestly a bit surprised by that, and hope that Sunday’s accident prompts city officials to be a bit more proactive when it comes to construction site safety—especially when near occupied residential buildings.